 WIX is great for building basic websites with content such as text and photos.

-That’s why you won’t find many websites made with drag and drop builders that could integrate a successful working MLS with IDX.
+That’s why you won’t find many websites made with drag-and-drop builders that could integrate a successful working MLS with IDX.

-By the way, here are some examples of realtor websites that more or less successfully work IDX on WIX:
+By the way, here are some examples of realtor websites that more or less successfully work with IDX on WIX: